-I declare that the dissertation entitled "Role of Implementation Monitoring and Evaluation Division (IMED) in Project Monitoring and Evaluation: A Study of Selected ADP Projects of Bangladesh Railway, LGED and Power Division" submitted to the PPG Program of North South University, Bangladesh for the Degree of Master in Public Policy and Governance (MPPG) is an original work of mine.
+I declare that the dissertation entitled "Role of Implementation Monitoring and to the PPG Program of North South University, Bangladesh for the Degree of Master in Public Policy and Governance (MPPG) is an original work of mine.
 No part of it, in any form, has been copied from other sources without acknowledgement or submitted to any other university or institute for any degree or diploma.
 Views and expressions of the thesis bear the responsibility of mine with the exclusion of PPG for any errors and omissions to it.